How Much Does a Mini-Split Cost?

 • Sunrooms.

-ENERGY STAR also recommends using mini-splits in houses with special challenges, like:
+ENERGY STAR also suggests using mini-splits in homes with unique challenges, including:

 • Costly electric heat from baseboards, wall heaters or radiators.

-• Costly central heat, either as a result of high fuel costs or low efficiency.
+• Costly central heat, either as a result of high fuel expenses or reduced efficiency.

-From helping you choose the right model to knowledgeably installing it, our pros at Herman Allen Plumbing, Heating & Cooling can take care of all your mini-split installation needs.
-Give us a call at 804-302-6657 right away to learn how a mini-split system can make your house comfier and to get your free estimate!
+From helping you choose the ideal model to professionally installing it, our specialists at Herman Allen Plumbing, Heating & Cooling can take care of all your mini-split installation needs.
+Call us at 804-302-6657 right away to discover how a mini-split system can make your home comfier and to receive your free estimate!